-The NEA Project Director will be the Arts Endowment's Senior Deputy Chairman.
-The NEA Project Director will review and approve all aspects of the project for overall quality and completeness throughout the project period, and will determine the format of all required project deliverables.
+The NEA Project Director will be the Arts Endowment's Director of Arts Education.
+The NEA Project Director will review and approve all aspects of the project for overall quality and completeness throughout the project period and will determine the format for all required project deliverables.